futura PRO

 }

-futura PRO said almost 3 years ago on Materialized Views in PostgreSQL :
+futura PRO said about 3 years ago on Materialized Views in PostgreSQL :

 Thanks for this one!
 Way back in the day, pre-Rails, I used mySQL views to simplify queries in my PHP apps, and they were really handy.
 I was disappointed that Rails didn't seem to make room for them.
 I wasn't aware of this gem, but it seems well done.
 Especially nice that it can use materialized views for the performance benefit.